 The buildings around the main square where the property of the wealthiest man of that era, they were land-owners.
 These constructions are proof of a better time, a luxurious past.
 And some of these are part of the ones we will mention in this post as tourist attractions in Trinidad Cuba.

-When you visit Trinidad in Cuba you will see one of the most charming towns in the word.
+When you visit Trinidad in Cuba you will see one of the most charming towns in the word with it's colonial architecture.
 It's well preserved, the colonial buildings are well maintained.
 In general, the whole town it's preserved like it was in the 18th century.

 This town also can be a started point to day trips to different mountains and beaches.
 You can go to Sierra del Escambray or to Playa Ancon, to Valle Los Ingenios, this last one is also a UNESCO Word Heritage site.

 Get lost in the streets of this lovely town, walk around and appreciate the streets, the bright of the walls and the vintage cars.

 This is not a surprise, if you visit a colonial city the square is the city center, and a must see place.
 Here in Trinidad Plaza Mayor is in the heart of Trinidad, around it you can see churches, museums, and other historical places.